centreon/centreon-documentation/en/getting-started/model-it-services.md

 You can use a BA as an indicator for another BA to create an impact tree and modelize the IT services or applications for analysis.

-The evolution of a BA object will determine the quality of service (QoS) that reflects how well the application performs for its users.
+The evolution of a BA status will determine the quality of service (QoS) that reflects how well the application performs for its users.
 Based on this QoS rating, you can define the BA's operating levels and the SLA.